openkfw/qupo/docs/portfolio_optimization/README.md

 ## Algorithms

 In the scope of this project there are five algorithms of which each calculates the portfolio.
 The results can be compared with each other in the user interface.
 Two algorithms are classical well-known approaches for portfolio optimization.
 The other three are quantum based.
-So, they use quantum computing simulators to solve the problem.Therefore they either call the API of Azure Quantum or IBM Qiskit.
+So, they use quantum computing simulators to solve the problem.
+Therefore they either call the API of Azure Quantum or IBM Qiskit.

 ### Classic Algorithms